 You may find that by the time you accumulate enough to purchase that new television or special item, you no longer want it.
-The extra savings become a bonus for your emergency fund.
+The extra savings can be put towards your retirement, for example, a traditional individual retirement account (IRA), or a bonus for your emergency fund.

 Having multiple bank accounts can help keep your savings accounts out of sight, and out of mind.
 “If you have all your money in one account and you see it’s there, it’s easy to spend it,” Jones says.

 “You can maintain a habit that you do enjoy but find one that’s more healthy and less destructive to your finances,” Browning says.

 Habit drives many of our spending and saving decisions.
 When Browning and his wife got married, they’d accumulated a lot of credit card debt — in part by having a wedding that they couldn’t afford.
 They set about assessing and rethinking their habits.

 For instance, instead of a lavish restaurant dinner, you could buy gourmet ingredients at the store and make cooking a deluxe meal part of the fun.
 (Plus, you’ll likely get more than at a restaurant, and enjoy leftovers the next day.)
 Or instead of name brand clothes, shop bargains.

 Another important money tip: set up routines for reviewing your finances, paying bills and sorting out problems.
 Jones sits down every Sunday morning to review and sort his expenses.
 “When you have to categorize and tag you realize where you’re spending more money than you have to be,” he says.